-The cameras turn up from time to time in varying conditions and accessories sometimes pop up.
+Little Nipper cameras turn up from time to time in varying conditions and accessories sometimes can be found too.
 I have as yet to see the developing outfit or other accessories other than the box of plateholders that came with my example.

 This is the later model which follows a similar construction to other Butcher Carbine box cameras of the period.
-The first model of the Little Nipper (a falling plate camera), which is quite different in construction, is comparatively scarce.
+The first model of the Little Nipper, a falling plate camera of quite different in construction, is comparatively scarce.